lyrixx/blog.lyrixx.info/_carew/posts/2013-02-07-what-is-look-like-my-sismo-config.md

 ---

 [Sismo](http://sismo.sensiolabs.org/) is a Continuous Testing Server written in PHP.
-I build all projects I'm working on with it.
+It builds all projects I'm working on with it.

 It's very fast to set up a newproject, but it's a little but boring.
 So I want to share my `~/.sismo/config.php` and a little script to set-up a new project.